 - High fever over 100 degrees F

-In case the heart is racing and there is difficulty breathing, the individual must be taken to the nearest emergency department to be assessed for hemothorax or other possible conditions.
+In case the heart is racing and there is difficulty breathing, bring the individual to the nearest emergency department for assessment.

 Management of hemothorax

-If an individual is taken to the emergency department for hemothorax, a ventilator with tube is inserted via the nose into the windpipe to support breathing and ensure the individual is given enough oxygen.
+Upon arrival at the emergency department, the doctor places the individual under a ventilator with the insertion of the tube via the nose into the windpipe to support breathing.
+This also ensures the individual receives enough oxygen.

 When dealing with hemothorax, drainage of the blood from the chest cavity is a priority.
 The doctor might insert a tube via the chest muscles and tissues and into the chest cavity to drain any accumulated fluid, blood or air.
 This tube is left in the chest for a few days if the lung has been damaged so that it can fully expand again.